hacickn/Smart-Home-Bilkent-G2C/detailed/PC_USER_INTERFACE_README.md

 day and time, air motor work amount and start time).

 8) In user interface, If program is not connected status(*), users can;
-8.1) See their electricity opening time each day on the graph(hours/day).
+8.1) See their electricity run time each day on the graph(hours/day).
-8.2) See their gas opening time each day on the graph(hours/day).
+8.2) See their gas run time each day on the graph(hours/day).
 8.3) See their green house average of each day on the graph.
-8.4) Use weather service.
+8.4) Use weather service(internet connection is necessity).
 8.5) Change personal information

 9) Interface gives chance to choose which port we use when connecting to